shaunayodice/ball_and_pipe_control/README.md

 The get_action function has parameters of episodes, number of episodes, quality ‘Q,’ actions, position bins, velocity bins, and fan bins.
 The success rate is set equal to one since it is the highest probability we are trying to achieve.
 The initial epsilon value is set to a half and the exponential decay is set to the 0.95 that remains.
 Next we must initiate the action index and check the best action against the Q-Table.
 If the random variable is greater than the epsilon or if the episodes are equal number of episodes and the random variable is less than or equal to the success rate then it finds the best action.
 Otherwise it's going  to select a random action.

+We also included in this function epsilon which is initialized to 0.5.
+Epsilon affects how often the system chooses exploitation over exploration.
+To change epsilon, we incorporated a decay factor of 0.95 to update the epsilon value after each iteration.

 Code for function Get Action : https://github.com/shaunayodice/ball_and_pipe_control/blob/main/get_action.m

 5. Get Reward